slodge/XamarinWorkbooksExtensions/readme.md

 ## Nuget Package

-This extension is available in Nuget in TODO - coming real soon..
+This extension is available in Nuget in https://www.nuget.org/packages/Slodge.XamarinWorkbookExtensions/1.0.0 - so nuget install with `Install-Package Slodge.XamarinWorkbookExtensions`

 ## Building and Problems...